noahhefner/nhefner_pygame_menus/README.md

 **Page:** This class represents one page of the menu system.
 The programmer can add instances of ButtonPicture, ButtonText, Picture, or Text to a Page object.

 **MenuManager:** This class is the brains of the menu system.
-The programer can add instances of Page to the MenuManager.
+The programmer can add instances of Page to the MenuManager.